golang-migrate/migrate/FAQ.md

   the `pg_advisory_lock` function.

 #### Do I need to create a table for tracking migration version used?
 No, it is done automatically.
-This information will be kept in the table `schema_migrations` in the database that you have configured.